 Hidden Battery

-One of the cool features of Ampler bikes is they don’t look like electric.
+One of the cool features of Ampler bikes is they don’t look electric.
 The same goes for Ampler Axel.

 The battery is hidden in the frame.
 It has a total of 336Wh of energy capacity and the estimated range is between 50-100 km.
 As always, the exact range of an e-bike depends on the weight of the rider, type of terrain, and assistance mode.